jsiek/deduce/README.md

 	  .
 	end

-The above proof is just a period because Deduce simplies any formula of the form `if false then ...` to `true`, which is related to our next point.
+The above proof is just a period because Deduce simplifies any formula of the form `if false then ...` to `true`, which is related to our next point.

-So far we've discussed how a proof of `false` can arrise.
+So far we've discussed how a proof of `false` can arise.
 Next let's talk about how you can use `false` once you've got it.
 The answer is anything!
 The Principle of Explosion from logic tells us that `false` implies anything.
 For example, normally we don't know whether or not